Grinzzly/PacMan-ML/README.md

 From the root of the project directory:
 ```
-yarn install
+npm i
-yarn watch
+npm watch
 ```
-_Use at least 8.9.0 version of Node._
+_Use at least 12.12.0 version of Node._
 ## Technology in use

 * __TensorFlow__